Using Playing Cards as Tarot

 By necessity, this list of playing card interpretations is short and to the point.
-However, if you take each as a kernel of an idea, you should be able to build on it.
+However, if you take each keyword or phrase as a kernel of an idea, you should be able to build on it in a tarot reading.
 Take into account the circumstances of the person asking the question.
 Try to combine the meanings of two cards to come up with a third.
 Use your imagination and tap into your intuition.

-It’s entirely up to you whether you include the joker/s or not.
+It’s entirely up to you whether you include the Joker/s or not.
 The Joker is the playing card representative of the tarot Fool.
 Keeping it simple, the Fool is numberless; he is the unformed consciousness that journeys through the tarot, undergoing transformation, self-understanding, challenges, and generally educating himself via those experiences.
-Personally, for a quick playing card reading I’d leave it out.
+Personally, for a quick playing card reading, I’d leave it out.